 First off have you read my essay The Art of NOT Suffering?
 I’d say this is a foundation piece in understanding how and why you stay comfortable and alive in the mountains (hint, it’s not about wearing lots of clothes, in fact often it’s the opposite).
 Having a full grasp of what ‘comfort’ is, understanding how clothing works and its interaction with the body (fibres, sweat, loft, skin and core temperature), then slowly testing these ideas is vital, many of which are counter-intuitive (going by intuitive thinking is bollocks, ie experts told us to stay off the fat in order to stay thin, which made 160 million Americans obese!).

 So first you need to understand your body, which it sounds like you do, i.e. you’re a sweaty bastard, which either means you’re super fit and have a very efficient body, or the opposite!
-As Dr gear I’d say you’re sweating because you’re wearing too many clothes in the misguided belief this will make your comfortable (it won’t).
+As Dr gear I’d say you’re sweating because you’re wearing too many clothes in the misguided belief this will make you comfortable (it won’t).

 Imagine a minus 10 day with little wind.
 On such a day you can go out and run in just tights and a thin long sleeve top, maybe even a vest and shorts.
 Throw in a little wind and maybe you’ll add a thin windproof made from unproofed nylon.
 Your hands and head and feet need a little more, so you add in some gloves or mitts, a hat and wool socks.
 As long as you’re moving you’re warm enough, and if you’re fit, you can adjust your pace to suit the required temperature you need.
 Even at a slow jog, your body is pumping out heat, and if you push it, it’ll push out sweat to cool itself, which with high heat or real cold condense into steam as it hits the air.
 If you can avoid sweating if you stop you will remain warm for a minute or two, even feel even hotter due to the air no longer sucking away the heat, but soon you’ll feel the cold sucking the heat out of you.
 If on the other hand you’ve got sweaty and your clothes are saturated you will chill immediately, if not before, the air sucking at you, cooling your skin and your core.
 Have you checked out that guy Wim Hof?
-A lot of the stuff he does is just about understanding his body, a naked man can be warming in sub-zero temperatures (in still air), then someone who’s thick winter clothes are saturated.
+A lot of the stuff he does is just about understanding his body, a naked man can be warming in sub-zero temperatures (in still air), then someone whose thick winter clothes are saturated.

 All this above is the way you want to think about the ‘action suit’, clothing that will reduce sweating and overheating to a minimum, while protecting the user from snow, wind, rain etc. This is not an easy thing to do, but the colder it gets the easier it becomes.
 Below freezing is where a true softshell (Montane Extreme for example) really works as it’s designed to be a single layer, rather than multiple layers (again, one is intuitive, the other counter).
-The single layer is like an Inuit jacket made from caribou or seal skin (skin out, fur in, so windproof and warm), which when worn over skin allows the hunter to just dump all their heat quickly, something that’s impossible to do with a traditional layered system.
+The single layer is like an Inuit jacket made from caribou or seal skin (skin out, fur in, so windproof and warm), which when worn over the skin allows the hunter to just dump all their heat quickly, something that’s impossible to do with a traditional layered system.
 Now the problem comes when it’s raining, as you need a system that’s robust enough to keep you warm if it gets wet or damp, plus if it’s raining then maybe you do want to be walking around in a caribou coat!
 Here you need a layer next to your skin that can cope with moisture without getting you too hot and making things worse (because in any shell layer, be it Gore, plastic or newspaper, you will get wet if you’re doing anything but bird watching).

 a: Does not absorb water (ie: cotton is bad)